dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_2/Day3Part3Darkness/index.md

 Silvius, seeing that Czolg was struggling to catch the giant, ran up to him while grabbing Panzerfaust from the ground.
 He teleported in front of the Cloud giant, surprising the creature with his sudden appearance.

-ADC, seeing that the cloud giant was getting away, cast a wall of ice in front of it, cutting it in half and finally bringing it to a stop.
-Fenuirs set her hunters mark and struck with her bow, finally taking down the giant once and for all.

 Oscorn, seeing the cloud giant may escape and bring more giants to the fight, threw his javelin of lightning at the Cloud giant, striking it with a powerful blast of energy.
-Czolg attempted to run and throw a javelin at the creature, but it was too late.
+Czolg attempted to stop the cloud giant with a strike from Panzerfaust, but it was too late.
 The Cloud giant misty stepped and continued running deeper in to Jarl's stronghold.

 Can the team stop and kill the cloud giant?
 Will the survive another wave of giants and enemies?
 Will the find a place to regroup and recover from the battle?
 We'll find out next time.